crazzfeng/sendcloud-docs/docs/Accounts and Settings/billing.md

   </Tab>
 </Tabs>

-## Managing Billing Information
+## Managing Billing Info

-The following information will be used to issue invoices.
+The following information will be used to issue an invoice.
 Please fill it in correctly.
-If any modifications are needed, please contact us.
+If any modification is needed, please contact us.

-* Contact Name
+Contact Name
-* Company Name
+Company Name
-* Website
+Website
-* Company Address
+Company Address

-* Detailed Address
+Detail Address

-* Business License
+Business License

-## Business License Upload Requirements
+Note：Business License Upload Requirement

-Please note the following requirements when uploading your business license:

-1. The text on the license must be clearly readable and match the billing information provided.
+1. The text on the license should be clearly identifiable and match the billing info.

-2. File size cannot exceed 2MB.
+2. The file size cannot exceed 2M.

-3. Only JPG, JPEG, or PNG file formats are accepted.
+3. Only JPG, JPEG or PNG files can be uploaded.